ConwayJ18/Scorebook/README.md

      ```
      python Scorebook.py
      ```
-   - The script will process `input.txt` and print a summary table
+   - The script will process `scorebook_input.txt` and print a summary table
    - The TSV output will also be copied to your clipboard (on macOS and Windows) for easy copying into a spreadsheet

 ## Requirements